Luca Ghiotto: 2019

 Ghiotto moved to Virtuosi Racing to partner Chinese driver Guanyu Zhou in 2019.
 Ghiotto started the season very well with pole position, second place at race 1, and victory at race 2 in Bahrain.
-However, he scored only 2 points at Azerbaijan.
+However, he scored only two points at Azerbaijan.
 The Italian once again took pole position at Spain, but was hit by Campos driver Dorian Boccolacci, who was later penalized with a drive-through penalty.
-He charged through the field to finish 4th and achieved another podium in Race 2, finishing in 2nd.
+He charged through the field to finish 4th and achieved another podium in Race 2, finishing in second.
 At Monaco, originally, he finished second at the feature race, but was disqualified, and in the second race he hit the Arden car of Tatiana Calderon and the MP Motorsport car of Mahaveer Raghunathan.
 Ghiotto had to retire the car, and was given a three-place grid penalty for causing a collision with the two drivers.
 At Le Castellet, he also had a nightmare weekend.
 In Race 1, he was hit by Juan Manuel Correa, causing him to retire with suspension damage.
-In Race 2, he only finished 13th, scoring no points.
+In Race 2, he only finished thirteenth, scoring no points.
 In Spielberg, he took two podium finishes with two second places.
 In Great Britain, he qualified 2nd behind his teammate Guanyu Zhou, who also made history with achieving the first pole position of a Chinese driver in GP2 or F2.
 He passed Guanyu before the first corner, and took the victory in the feature race.
 At Hungaroring, he finished 4th and 8th respectively.

 In Spa-Francorchamps, the two races were cancelled after a tragic accident in the feature race, after Giuliano Alesi lost control of his car due to a puncture, which provoked an accident, that resulted in serious injures for Juan Manuel Correa, and the death of French driver Anthoine Hubert.
-In Monza Ghiotto took the fastest lap along with second place in the feature race, but after making contact with Sérgio Sette Câmara and Nyck de Vries he only finished in 15th position in the sprint race.
+In Monza Ghiotto took the fastest lap along with second place in the feature race, but after making contact with Sérgio Sette Câmara and Nyck de Vries he only finished in fifteenth position in the sprint race.
 At Sochi he finished fourth in the first race with taking fastest lap once again, however he lost the podium to Louis Delétraz on the final lap.
-In the second race, he came from fifth on the grid to 1st place and took his third win of the year.
+In the second race, he came from fifth on the grid to first place and took his third win of the year.
 In the final round at Abu Dhabi the Italian scored 8 points in the first race by finishing sixth.
 In the sprint race, he started third, but overtook Nicholas Latifi for second place.
 A few laps later he passed Trident driver Giuliano Alesi for the race lead.
 Due to the retirements of Artem Markelov, Sean Gelael and contact between Nikita Mazepin and Matevos Isaakyan, there were three virtual safety cars.
 By that, Ghiotto extended his race lead and comfortably won his fourth race of the year.
 The Italian driver finished third in the championship, just behind champion Nyck de Vries and runner-up Nicholas Latifi.